vapoursynth/vapoursynth/doc/gpufilters.rst

    type it picked itself, since an opaque handle must be imported with the exporting allocation's type and the memory property queries are invalid for opaque handle types.
 #.
-Allocate the output with newGPUVideoFrame and wrap its planes the same
+Allocate the output with newGPUVideoFrame and export its planes before
-   way — foreign kernels write directly into what downstream Vulkan filters will read.
+   anything writes them: the first export of a fresh plane of a frame only you hold hands it to the foreign side, so foreign kernels write directly into what downstream Vulkan filters will read.
+The core takes it back when you return the frame, or cache it ahead with cacheFrame, so do either holding no other reference.
+Declaring a handed-over plane in an exec context is fatal.
 #.
 Synchronize.
 Two options, and the second is strongly preferred:

    * **Host side**: call waitGPUFrame on each input frame before launching